 What is R?

-The higher the risk/reward ratio you have on your trades, the fewer times you have to be right, and still make money, as this chart below illustrates.
+The higher the risk/reward ratio you have on your trades, the fewer times you have to be right to still make money, as the chart below illustrates.

 |Risk||Reward||# of Trades||50% WT||40% WT||30% WT||20% WT|

 |WT =Winning Trades|

 You can see that if you only take trades that have a 1:3 risk/reward ratio, and you are correct just 50% of the time, you will have a 10R profit on ten trades.

 Understanding how to use risk/return and position sizing allows you to make sure you are never over extended on a trade and allows you to always return to fight another day.